Bat Bugs vs. Bed Bugs

 • Short, broad heads with a pair of antennae.

-• After these pests ingest blood, its body becomes more elongated and reddish.
+• After these pests ingest blood, their bodies become more elongated and reddish.

 Differences

-• The most noticeable difference between bed bugs and bat bugs is that the bat bug has longer fringe hairs on its body and close to its head than the bed bug.
+• The most noticeable difference between bed bugs and bat bugs is that the bat bug has longer fringe hairs on its body and is closer to its head than the bed bug.

 Habitat